pablo8635/project1/README.md

 # Title
-Relation between junk food consumption, poverty threshold segmented by state, age and
+Is there any relation between poverty level and qualtiy food consumption in the US?

 # Team Members
 - Juan Pablo Sada